- September 15, 2011

 Are these bottlenecks in the areas of your business that you – the business owner – hates to do?

 As a business advisor, I have seen these factors present in many businesses.
-If any of these facts are true for you in your business, there may be a lot of freedom and profit available from successfully implementing a system to help the situation.
-Please allow me to approach this by addressing some excuses I’ve heard for implementing change:
+If any of these facts are true for you in your business, there may be a lot of freedom and profit available by successfully implementing an effective business system.

 This could have happened for a number of reasons, but the most common is a ‘perfectionist’ expectation of the business owner.
 You delegated a task and it was not done as well as you can do it.
 You decided you are better off just doing it yourself.
 Mistakes cost money and you can’t afford them.